Note 28: Amendment to Shareholders Agreement of Taj SATS Air Catering Limited

 (a) Level 1: Level 1 hierarchy includes financial instruments measured using quoted prices in an active market.
 This includes listed equity instruments, traded debentures and mutual funds that have quoted price/ declared NAV.
 The fair value of all equity instruments (including debentures) which are traded in the stock exchanges is valued using the closing price as at the reporting period.

 (b) Level 2: Level 2 hierarchy includes financial instruments that are not traded in an active market (for example, traded bonds/debentures, over the counter derivatives).
-The fair value in this hierarchy is determined using valuation techniques which maximize the use of observable market data and rely as little as possible on entity-specific estimates.
-If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.
+The fair value in this hierarchy is determined using valuation techniques which maximise the use of observable market data and rely as little as possible on entity-specific estimates.
+If all significant inputs required to fair value an instrument are observable, the instrument is included in Level 2.

-(c) Level 3: If one or more of the significant Inputs is not based on observable market data, the instrument is included in level 3.
+(c) Level 3: If one or more of the significant Inputs is not based on observable market data, the instrument is included in Level 3.
 Fair values are determined in whole or in part using a valuation model based on assumptions that are neither supported by prices from observable current market transactions in the same instrument nor are they based on available market data.
 Financial instruments such as unlisted equity shares, loans are included in this hierarchy.

 c) Inter level transfers:

-There are no transfers between levels 1 and 2 as also between levels 2 and 3 during the year.
+There are no transfers between Levels 1 and 2 as also between Levels 2 and 3 during the year.

 d) Valuation technique used to determine fair value